aanunez/missing-codes/readme.md

 * The tag works for both Text and Notes fields
 * There is no dodging RedCap's built in validation.
 If you enable validation on the field then your coded value must be within the specified range.
 * The buttons do not respect the "@READONLY" tag
+* Please read the advanced usage section of the end-user help for info on custom button text and coding values.

 ## To Do

-* Finish support for custom values/button text
-* Buttons are stacking, is that an issue?
 * rename?
-* Update images / Examples on the published help
+* Update examples on help documentation
-* Add full table of default codes to published help

 ## Install